Overview

 Potential to

-reduce Council costs in provision of services and reduce Greenhouse
+reduce city wide costs in provision of services and reduce Greenhouse

 gas emissions and manage energy consumption.
-Ensures Council is
+Ensures City is up

-up to date on sustainability issues and integrates all Council
+to date on sustainability issues and seeks to integrate all City

-Seeks to raise profile of Townsville as prototype Sustainable
+management).
+Seeks to raise profile of Townsville as prototype

 Costs/funding